 Q: Is a solar powered radar speed sign an option for my location?

 A: For most locations in the United States the answer is yes.
-To determine whether a solar power sign is an option for where you live, see Solar Power Options information sheet
+To determine whether a solar power sign is an option for where you live, see Solar Power Options page.

 Q: If I choose a solar model, what size batteries and solar panel are required?